Olive Focaccia

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-In Italy focaccia with olives is a must, and it’s so hard to resist the delicious smell of freshly baked focaccia when you pass by a bakery.
-And if you think it’s just like thick and heavy bread, you will be amazed but it’s chewy interior and lovely flavor!
+In Italy, olive focaccia is a must, and it’s hard to resist the delicious smell of freshly baked focaccia when you pass by a bakery.
+And if you think it’s just like thick and heavy bread, you will be amazed by its chewy interior and lovely flavor!

-Essentially, it’s so good that you just can’t stop eating it.
+Essentially, it’s so good you can’t stop eating it.

-There are several methods to make focaccia, but this is my go-to recipe when we crave focaccia with olives or when we have friends over.
+There are several methods to make focaccia, but this is my go-to recipe when we crave focaccia with olives or have friends over.

-Enjoy focaccia with olives on its own or serve with a charcuterie board, cheese or Italian antipasti, it’s perfect for sharing and sure to impress!
+Enjoy focaccia with olives alone, or serve it with a charcuterie board, cheese, or Italian antipasti.
+It’s perfect for any gathering and sure to impress!

 - All-purpose flour